moves-rwth/nitwit-validator/README.md

 ## Prerequisites
  - Linux (for CPU + Memory measurements, though this dependency can be removed from main.cpp and compiled on any platform if required)
  - [CMake](https://cmake.org/) 3.10+
- - GCC and build tools, includin gcc/g++ multilib for 32bit validations
+ - GCC and build tools, including gcc-multilib and g++-multilib for 32bit validations

 ## Changing behaviour with compiler options
  - VERBOSE